TansiqLabs/author-post-guard/README.md

 ## 📄 License

-GPL v2 or later.
-See [LICENSE](https://www.gnu.org/licenses/gpl-2.0.html) for details.
+MIT License - see [LICENSE](https://opensource.org/licenses/MIT) for details.

+This plugin is free to use, modify, and distribute.

 ## 🤝 Support